TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Will TCP be available after nat punch?
+	- because we'll somehow need to transmit the map data...

 - If someone connects at the last slot available, and there is no master RCON on the server, kick them if the rcon doesn't match
 	- So that we always have a slot registered for RCON